 Pupil Premium funding is allocated to schools to provide financial support for children who:

 - were registered as eligible for free school meals (FSM) at any point in the last 6 years.

 - were adopted from care, left care under a special guardianship order, child arrangements order or residence order.

 - children who have been in local-authority care for 1 day or more also attract pupil premium funding.
 Funding for these pupils does not go to the school; it goes to the virtual school head (VSH) in the local authority that looks after the child.

-Please open the document below to read our Pupil Premium strategy for 2020/21, including a review of Pupil Premium spending in 2019/20:
+Please open the document below to read our Pupil Premium strategy for this academic year, including a review of Pupil Premium spending of the previous academic year: